-You might be surprised to know that some people do love gardening, but they do not enjoy its regular maintenance.
-They would love to grow some of their food, but for whatever reason, they cannot commit to it.
-Before jumping to a conclusion and be judgemental, we need to understand them and give them options.
+You might be surprised that some people love gardening but do not enjoy its regular maintenance.
+They would love to grow some of their food, but they cannot commit to it for whatever reason.
+So before jumping to a conclusion and being judgemental, we need to understand them and give them options.

 In this post, I am sharing my favorite easy-to-grow crops.
-I think every person who wants to start a vegetable garden should give these a shot.
+Everyone who wants to start a vegetable garden should give these a shot.
 They require minimum to zero maintenance.
-They do, however, take a long time to mature, which is one of the reasons they are easy to grow.
+However, they take a long time to mature, which is one of the reasons they are easy to grow.

 Garlic planting time starts in early fall.
 October through November, southern gardeners are supposed to be putting their garlic in the ground.
 It will overwinter and grow through spring.
 Harvest time comes around the end of spring or early summer, depending on the variety.

 Yes, potatoes are easy to grow.
-In the south, they are grown twice, in the fall for late winter harvest, then in winter for mid-summer harvest.
+However, in the south, they are grown twice, in the fall for late winter harvest, then in winter for mid-summer harvest.
 In addition to timing, the key to having a successful potato crop is to use seed potatoes or organic potatoes.

 Seed potato is a potato that has been saved from a previous crop.
-It has not been sprayed with sprout inhibitors like store-bought potatoes.
+Therefore, it has not been sprayed with sprout inhibitors like store-bought potatoes.

 #4 Fava beans

 “Broad beans” is another name for fava beans.
 In the USA, most people grow them as cover crops.
 Fava beans are a cool-season crop.
-You can plant in the fall, October through November, for an early spring harvest.
-You can also plant it in winter for late to early summer harvest.
+You can plant ii for an early spring harvest in the fall, October through November.
+You can also grow it in winter for the summer harvest.

 Fava beans are easy to grow.
 Direct sow the seeds and water regularly till they germinate.
 After that, the plant will take care of itself.
 You might protect them from long freeze spells.
 They might also need staking to prevent them from flopping over due to strong winds.